10 Conceptual Artists You Need to Know

 Adam McEwen (1965) is an English conceptual artist, living and working in New York City, best known for his artworks that appropriate vernacular forms of everyday consumer products and objects and repurpose them in new, unexpected contexts.
 After writing obituaries for the Daily Telegraph, McEwen went further and began producing his now famous obituaries of living people, such as Jeff Koons and Bill Clinton, cleverly crossing the line between fiction and history.
 But what gained him international acclaim are McEwen’s paintings created using wads of chewing gum on canvas that reference the carpet bombing of German cities and towns in the WWII, as well as his graphite sculptures of banal, everyday objects such as ATM machines, water coolers and air conditioners which recall the funeral solemnity of memorials.

-Ai Weiwei (1957) is a multifaceted visual artist, political activist and curator and one of China’s most famous and highly influential artists, widely recognized for his brave conceptual artworks which are often openly critical of the Chinese government and the state of human rights in his homeland.
+Ai Weiwei (1957) is a multifaceted visual artist, political activist, and curator and one of China’s most famous and highly influential artists, widely recognized for his brave conceptual art pieces which are often openly critical of the Chinese government and the state of human rights in his homeland.
 Some of Weiwei’s daring works led to his arrests, most famous being the one in 2011 when he was detained for several months and then released on house arrest.
-Weiwei is best known for his conceptual installations that usually tend to spark dialogue between the contemporary world and traditional Chinese values.
+Surely one of the most famous conceptual artists of our time, Weiwei is best known for his installations that usually tend to spark dialogue between the contemporary world and traditional Chinese values.
 One of such artworks is Weiwei’s infamous Coca Cola Vase from 1994, featuring a classic Han Dynasty urn emblazoned with the ubiquitous soft-drink logo.